/ AI Image Generation / How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025

 • Same tokenizer fix required as SDXL (edit sdxl_train_util.py)

 Illustrious-XL represents a specialized SDXL fine-tune optimized for high-quality anime and illustration generation.
-Understanding these differences helps you train LoRAs that leverage Illustrious's strengths.
+Understanding these differences helps you train illustrious xl lora models that use Illustrious's strengths.
+When planning illustrious xl lora training, these distinctions directly impact your parameter choices.

 The base architecture remains SDXL with identical technical requirements.
 Illustrious uses SDXL's dual text encoder structure, 1024x1024 native resolution, and similar parameter count.
 This means SDXL training workflows and hardware requirements apply directly to Illustrious.